Canada May Invoke Emergencies Act to Limit Pandemic Travel

 If we eventually do have rapid testing, I would hope to see it on both sides of the board.
 It will probably be very expensive to implement, but the benefits should outweigh the cost?

-However, I think that if they do implement testing at the land borders, it should also mean that anyone with a positive test result should be turned back to quarantine.
+I think that if they do implement testing at the land borders, it would only be fair that if anyone is tested positive would have to turn around to quarantine, right?
 It would defeat the purpose if the person gets through anyway.

 I would assume that real hope is that it would deter people who have potential symptoms from even trying to cross the border to slow the overall spread?